pedronachtigall/ToxCodAn/Guide/README.md

 	- `makeblastdb -in uniprot_sprot.fasta -dbtype prot`
 - If the user wants, more than one proteinDB can be set in the `-d` option by using a comma “,” separating the DBs (*e.g.*, `path/to/db1,path/to/db2,…,path/to/dbN`).
 - (Optional) Download the desired BUSCO models [here](https://busco-data.ezlab.org/v4/data/lineages/) and decompress the odb with `tar -xvzf busco_odb.tar.gz`
-	- Recommend the tetrapod or aves odb for snakes.
+	- We recommend the tetrapod or aves odb for snakes.
 - (Optional) Download the Pfam models (<a href="ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz" class="uri">ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz</a>) and decompress with `gunzip Pfam-A.hmm.gz`
 	- Please, notice that you may need to design auxfiles for the Pfam models before first use: `hmmpress Pfam-A.hmm`